- When are water/sewer bills due?

 - I'm not in the Canadaigua-Farmington Water District.
 Why is your phone number on my bill?

 The Canandaigua - Farmington Water & Sewer Department does billings for other towns.
-These include Victor Sewer, Town of Canandaigua Water, and Manchester Water.
+These include Victor Sewer, Parts of the Town of Canandaigua Water, and Sewer.
 You can contact us with any billing questions.
 If you need a service call, we will direct you to the appropriate person. back to top

 - My water bill seems high.
 How do I check my meter?